 <Youth> His first FIDE-rated event was in the Iranian U12 Championship in 2011 staged in Esfahan where he scored 6/9.
 The following year, he competed in the World U12 Championship in Slovenia, placing equal fifth with 8/11, a point behind the joint leaders that included Samuel Sevian.
 He was equal fifth in the Iranian U14 Championship in 2013 and equal fifth, a point behind the winner Li Di in the world U14 Championship 2013 that was staged in the UAE at the end of the year.

 <Regional and National> Maghsoodloo first played in the national championship in 2013, where his score of 4/11, while modest, added a significant boost to his rating.
 He followed this up with equal first at the Mazandaran (a province of Iran) Chess Championship 2014 and 7/11 at the national championship in 2014, the latter sufficient for equal fourth behind Ehsan Ghaem Maghami, Pouria Darini and Omid Noroozi.
-He won the 2016/2017 Iranian Championship.
+He won the 2016, 2017, 2018 and 2021 Iranian Championships.

 <Continental> Maghshoodloo finished sixth at the Asian Continental Championship (ACC) 2015, and was therefore one of the top five to qualify for the World Cup 2015 as two of the players that finished ahead of him had already qualified.
 (1)